 - 500 grams or little over a lb Indian Broad Beans

 - ¾ - 1 cup fresh frozen Valor Lilva (skip if beans have seeds)

 - 8 small Green Chilies; chopped, cut lengthwise or ground to paste

 - 4 Curry Leaves

 - 1 tsp Chili Powder

-- In a pan, add oil and saute curry leaves and the onions until they become translucent.
+In a pan, add oil and saute curry leaves and the onions until translucent.

-- Garnish with cilantro and serve it with roties or rice.
+Garnish with cilantro and serve it with roti or rice.